 Flag Day is always June 14th.
 It is a day for all Americans to celebrate and show respect for our flag, its designers and makers.
-Flag Day is a great time to teach our children about the history and meaning of the American flag.
+Flag Day is a great time to learn about flag day and to teach our children about the history and meaning of the American flag.

 History of Flag Day